top of page

 Why I Am Reading the Dante’s Poem

-Dante understood that the Divine Comedy is like the Bible, we cannot understand it fully until we have read it all and especially grasp it in terms of its ending.
-We need to read Revelation and see Jesus as He is there before we can understand Him adequately, and we need to read Paradiso to appreciate God’s glory and our blessedness in belonging to Him.
+Dante understood that the Divine Comedy is like the Bible.
+We cannot understand it fully until we have read it all and especially grasped its ending.
+We need to read Revelation and see Jesus as He is there before we can understand Him adequately.
+We need to read Paradiso to appreciate God’s glory and our blessedness in belonging to Him.
 See Jesus in all His glory within the AUTOBIOGRAPHY OF THE LORD JESUS CHRIST.
 A Reading Challenge

 Get a copy of the whole poem and begin to read.
 It will be hard at first.
 You will not understand many of the names and references, just as you will not understand the names and references in much of the Old Testament.
 But keep on reading.
 You will get the gist of it.
-Just the same way you will get the gist of Revelation when you read it through at a sitting.
+In the same way, you will get the gist of Revelation when you read it through in a sitting.

 Sad to say, this was not my experience.
 The constant references to obscure people and literature overwhelmed the poetry.
 Dante’s poem does not have the inspiration, anointing, or power of the Bible.